4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/binarySearch/README.md

 end the search the moment the target is found).
 The template adds a "condition" method which will be modified based on the requirements of the implementation.

-The narrowing of the search space differs from BinarySearch - only one of the high or low pointers will be adjusted by one unit.
+The narrowing of the search space differs from BinarySearch - only the high pointer will be adjusted by one unit.

 This template will work for most binary search problems and will only require the following changes:
 - Search space (high and low)